haddocking/powerfit/README.md

 * *solutions.out*: all the non-redundant solutions found, ordered by their correlation score.
-The first column shows the rank, column 2 the correlation score, column 3 and 4 the Fisher z-score and the number of standard deviations (see N. Volkmann 2009); column 5 to 7 are the x, y and z coordinate of the center of the chain; column 8 to 17 are the rotation matrix values.
+The first column shows the rank, column 2 the correlation score, column 3 and 4 the Fisher z-score and the number of standard deviations (see N. Volkmann 2009, and Van Zundert and Bonvin 2016); column 5 to 7 are the x, y and z coordinate of the center of the chain; column 8 to 17 are the rotation matrix values.
 * *lcc.mrc*: a cross-correlation map, showing at each grid position the highest correlation score found during the rotational search.
 * *powerfit.log*: a log file, including the input parameters with date and